 Drama, a full-year class taught by Ms. Davis and Mr. Bartlett.
 It teaches the basics of dramatic arts and is open to all grades.
-Some of the units covered in the full year class are improvisation, dramatic structure and genres, technical elements of production, duet scenes & monologues, pantomime and playwriting.
+Some of the units covered in this full year class are improvisation, plot structure, theatre genres, technical elements of production, duet scenes, monologues, pantomime and playwriting.

-Actor's Studio, a single-semester performance art training cours.
-The focuse is on acting.
-The course includes improvisation, a duet acting, audition monologues, and resume preparation, stop-action and live action film units.
+Actor's Studio, a single-semester acting class taught by Ms. Davis..
+This class focuses on acting skills and includes improvisation, theatre games, duet acting, audition techniques, stop action and live action film units.
 Drama is a pre-requisite for this course.

 Repertory Theatre, a full-year course open to juniors and seniors taught by Mr. Palmer.
 Rep. focuses on writing, performance and production.
 This class travels to North area elementary schools as part of the theatre outreach program.
 Students will produce their own show each year.
 Drama, Actor's Studio and Technical Theatre are the pre-requisites for this course.